Dre Campbell Farm

 Many plants thrive in acidic soil conditions.
 They grow well in areas with acidic soil.

-Tomatoes, hydrangeas, gardenias, azaleas, holly, rhododendrons, and blueberries are a few plants that grow well in acidic soil.
+Tomatoes, hydrangeas, gardenias, azaleas, rhododendrons, and blueberries are among the plants that thrive in acidic soil.

 Takeaway